 In the Fall of 2010, the Mission purchased a 34-unit apartment complex in Lake Highlands to be a shelter and recovery program for single women without children.
 It opened in January, 2011.

-Union Gospel Mission expanded our men’s shelter in March 2013, and dedicated 14 new beds to the Health Care for Homeless Veterans, a partner program with the Veterans Administration.
+Union Gospel Mission expanded our men’s shelter in March 2013, adding 128 new beds, 14 of which were dedicated to the Health Care for Homeless Veterans, a partner program with the Veterans Administration.

 In 2015, we expanded our vocational training offerings and continue to establish partnerships with businesses who will help with both training and employment opportunities.